sz3/turbopump/README.md

 Okay, great.
 How do I use it?
 ===============================================================================
-This is where the immaturity of the project shines through! ¯\_(ツ)_/¯

 You can use HTTP(1) over TCP or unix domain sockets.
-By default, turbopump runs TCP on port 8084.
+By default, turbopump runs a TCP server on port 8084.
+However, the API is not very mature and likely to change. :|

-  > curl localhost:8084/status;
+  > curl localhost:8084/status

-    echo "bytes" | curl -d @- localhost:8084/write?name=foo;
+  > echo "bytes" | curl -d @- localhost:8084/write?name=foo

-    curl localhost:8084/read?name=foo;
+  > curl localhost:8084/read?name=foo

-    curl localhost:8084/list-keys;
+  > curl localhost:8084/list-keys

 To try out the domain socket functionality (`./turbopump -l /tmp/turbopump`), you can use netcat: